mytigio/SDV_DwarvenExpansionVisitMountVapiusPatch/README.md

-# SDV_DwarvenExpansionVisitMountVapiusPatch
+# Dwarven Expansion / Visit Mount Vapius Patch
 A patch to integrate Dwarven Expansion with Visit Mount Vapius.

 Adds new Dwarven Jewelry Maker recipes for the new gems and minerals in Visit Mount Vapius.

+## New Machine Recipes/Interactions

+### Dwarven Jewelry Maker
-The new gems produce brooches from the machine:
+The new gems from VMV produce brooches from the Dwarven Jewelry Maker:

 - Demantoide Brooch
 - Carnelian Brooch
 - Turquoise Brooch